klaguedan/tut-datahub-and-github/index.md

 ## Clone our Project repository

-**In terminal:**
+### Datahub Terminal

 - Run `mkdir PROJECT`.
-Sets up a folder for our project where we can download the Jupyter notebooks from Github.
+Makes folder for our project where we can download the Jupyter notebooks from Github.
 - Run `cd PROJECT`.
 Moves the terminal to our newly made folder.
 - Run `git clone git@github.com:COGS108/Group087_WI24.git`.
 Type `yes` and press Enter.
 This will make a local copy of our group project files in your Datahub.
 - Run `cd Group087_WI24`.
 Moves the terminal to the folder with all the work in it.
 - Run `git config user.email "<your email>"`.
+(Replace the angle brackets too!)
 - Run `git config user.name "<some name to identify you>"`.

 **NOTE:** The last two commands help Github identify you and track who made what changes.
 It will let us make commits and upload them.
 Without the last two steps, Github won't let us do any of that.